cloudmesh/cloudmesh-volume/README-source.md

 * Migrate Volume

 To migrate volume to vm in the same cloud service, if no given volume, migrate the current volume.
-Implemented in aws and multipass.
+Implemented for aws and multipass provider.

 Example 1: To migrate test_volume volume to test_vm in the aws cloud service